Drug Manufacture | Factsheet

 The legislation controlling drug possession and supply charges is the Drug Misuse and Trafficking Act 1985 (NSW) (‘the Act’)

-In NSW, the crime of drug manufacturing falls under section 24 of the Drug Misuse and Trafficking Act 1985 (NSW).
+In NSW, the crime of drug manufacture falls under section 24 of the Drug Misuse and Trafficking Act 1985 (NSW).

-Manufacturing a drug means you have allegedly been caught:
+Manufacturing a drug means you have police have allegedly caught you:

 - packaging, or